-Whether you are renovating a house, building a house extension or updating your home's exterior, you should always be realistic when budgeting.
+Whether you are renovating a house completely, adding an extension or updating your home's exterior, it's important to remain realistic while budgeting.
 Read our guide to cutting the cost of your renovation project for advice on everything from hiring an architect to choosing new fixtures and fittings for your new kitchen or bathroom.

 1. Assess the pros and cons of your project

 Before you start any renovation project, assess whether it’s likely to add value to your property.
 This is especially important if you are looking to make a profit through a quick resale – our guide to adding space and value to your home gives advice on achieving this objective.

 Speak to estate agents about what buyers are looking for in your area, and whether that can be achieved in your home.
 If possible, talk to an architect to see if the spatial layout of your home can be improved without actually increasing the square footage.
 By moving doors or internal walls, you might be able to create a better flow.

 - Extending a kitchen to include an open plan dining area

 - Adding a home office or cinema room – these have recently replaced a desire for a playroom

 Good planning and working out your renovation costs are essential, as is deciding how your budget will be split; for instance, will most of the budget go on the structural renovation work, or on the internal fixtures & fittings?